 FOUNDATIONS OF PERSONAL FITNESS & WELLNESS (5931YS) Grades 9-12, Summer Only, One Credit.
+Prerequisite: None

-This course fulfills one of the standard units of credit in Health and Physical Education required to graduate.
-Using an online approach, the course covers both health and physical education standards.
-The course is broken into modules that contain the learning content and activities to be completed.
-Students will be assigned to a licensed Lynchburg City Schools' Health/Physical Education teacher who will monitor, assist, and evaluate.
-For the Physical Education component, students will study and engage in applications of movement by (1) developing a personal fitness plan aimed at improving motor skills, movement patterns, strength, flexibility, and endurance and (2) completing online units of study focusing on overall wellness - their physical, mental, and emotional health and development.
+(2) completing online units of study focusing on overall wellness - their physical, mental, and emotional health and development.
 Units include nutrition and diet, and the functions and structures of various systems of the body, including the digestive, urinary, endocrine, and reproductive systems.
 Units covering the state's 9th grade Family Life Education SOLs are included.
 Topics include family living and community relationships; the benefits, challenges, responsibilities, and value of positive relationships for men, women, and children, and communities; abstinence education; the value of postponing sexual activity; human sexuality; human reproduction; dating violence; the characteristics of abusive relationships; steps to take to avoid sexual assault; and the availability of counseling and legal resources.
 Students will also study the consequences of risky behaviors and disease prevention.